 The launch will take place in Dublin on the 11th of May and will include a key note address from Dreamworks Animation Director and Writer Dean Deblois (How To Train Your Dragon; How To Train Your Dragon 2).

 The launch will also include presentations from top Irish Animation and VFX Studios including Cartoon Saloon, Brown Bag Films, JAM Media, Boulder Media and Screen Scene VFX.

 The Traineeship Programme will run over a 12 month period targeted at developing skills and talent in the Irish VFX and animation sector.
-The programme will involve a mix of on-the-job training/mentoring as well as additional specialist training/mentoring delivered through Animation Skillnet and Screen Training Ireland.
+The programme will involve a mix of on-the-job training/mentoring as well as additional specialist training/mentoring delivered through Animation Skillnet and Screen Training Ireland is the national training and development resource specifically created for Ireland’s film and television industry.....
 The participating trainees will receive tailored training along different priority pathways to include 2D Animation, 3D Animation, VFX CG, VFX Compositing, Pipeline/Technology, and Production Management.